Amoeba Music: Original Berkeley store (1990)

 Amoeba Music was founded by former employees of nearby Rasputin Records and opened on Telegraph Avenue in Berkeley in 1990.
-Cofounders include but are not limited to Marc Weinstein, Dave Prinz, Yvonne Prinz, and Kent Randolph.
+The original founding members were Marc Weinstein, Dave Prinz, and Mike Boyder.
 The iconic Amoeba logo was designed by comic book artist Shepherd Hendrix.
 Primarily operating on reselling used goods, Amoeba has survived the decline of CD sales since the early 2000s with its trade-in program and the advent of the vinyl revival.

 Second store (San Francisco, 1997)

 A second location, in San Francisco, opened on November 15, 1997, in the Haight-Ashbury neighborhood near Golden Gate Park.
 It is located in the former 24000 sqft Park Bowl bowling alley.
 It regularly stocks upwards of 100,000 CDs, vinyl records, and audio cassettes, both new and used.

 Third store (Los Angeles, 2001)

 A third location, in Los Angeles, opened on November 17, 2001, on Sunset Boulevard at Cahuenga Boulevard in Hollywood.
 At the time of its opening, the store planned to stock as many as 250,000 titles, which would have placed it among the largest independent music stores in the world.
 According to Los Angeles Times writer Michael Hiltzik, the location "instantly became a Hollywood landmark."

 Amoeba's world music department was headed by Robert Leaver, co-founder of the Round World Music record shop and label in San Francisco.
 He also worked as a buyer of international records for Amoeba's Berkeley location.

 The stores also trade-in movies, though secondarily to their music business.
 Each location has a smaller collection of movies on DVD, VHS, Laserdisc, and Blu-ray.
 In addition, each store maintains a selection of music-related posters and artwork for purchase, as well as Amoeba-branded merchandise.
 The Sunset Boulevard store had an entire second floor dedicated to DVD and Blu-ray at its original location.
 In addition, Amoeba Music frequently held free shows during store hours with locally- and nationally-known artists from a wide variety of genres.

 In 2015, Amoeba sold the Sunset Boulevard property to a holding company but continued to lease the space.
 In 2018, it was announced that the owners would demolish the site and replace it with a contemporary glass-and-steel tower with residential units and commercial space, and Amoeba would be moving.
 On April 27, 2020, Amoeba announced that due to the COVID-19 pandemic, the Sunset Boulevard location was closed permanently ahead of schedule.
 Along with the statewide stay-at-home order issued by California governor Gavin Newsom in the COVID-19 pandemic, many non-essential stores were told to close to prevent spread of COVID-19.
-Amoeba subsequently started a fundraising campaign on GoFundMe to pay the bills as most of their income is derived from in-store purchases.
+Amoeba subsequently started a fundraising campaign on GoFundMe to pay the bills, as most of their income is derived from in-store purchases.